 Will six meatballs be enough for you for dinner?

 Abbastanza is another standard translation for enough in Italian.
-It’s a synonym of the verb bastare, but since it’s an adverb, it will be linked to a verb, not a noun.
+It’s a synonym for the verb bastare, but because it’s an adverb, it’s associated with a verb, not a noun.

 For example, you could say…